Skip to contents

 4. Purchase of glucose-lowering drugs.

-• Metformin for women below age 40, as that could be a treatment for polycystic ovary syndrome.
+• If the purchased drug is metformin and is made by women below age 40, as these may be treatment for polycystic ovary syndrome (PCOS).

 flowchart TD